 Timeline of Harry's Life

-Henry Seymour Chase Jr. born 2 February 1853, in Woodstock, Vermont, to Dr. Henry Seymour Chase and Sara Haskell.
+Henry Seymour Chase Jr. born 2 February 1853, in Woodstock, Vermont, to Dr. Henry Seymour Chase, M.D. and Sara Haskell.

 Bestowed with nickname "Harry."

 Chase family moves to Independence, Iowa.
 Dr. Chase tries his hand at farming.